 - Popcorn and nuts: Try these as snacks instead of defaulting to cheese and crackers.
 Almonds, pecans and walnuts are highest in fiber.

-Supplementing is safe and smart
+Supplementing fiber for kids is safe and smart

 Most importantly, it’s OK if you’ve tried to increase your child’s fiber through diet, but it hasn’t been enough.
 Supplementing with Tomorrow’s Nutrition Sunfiber is safe for kids and offers the benefits of fiber, without the additional gas, bloating and loose stools associated with other supplements.